galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > ### Abundance per year and per site
 >
-> 1. Look for the tool `Abundance index`
+> 1. Look for the tool `Abundance index` with the following parameters:
-> * "Fichier de comptage": tabular on CSV corresponding to the data of one species.
+> * "Fichier de comptage": onespecies dataset on CSV.
-> * "Flight curve output": flight curved obtained above.
+> * "Flight curve output": flight curved obtained .

 > Based on the abundance index, we can create a chart showing the anual trend abundance of a certain species per site.